Which city is cheaper, Prague or Copenhagen?

 The spring attracts plenty of travelers to both Copenhagen and Prague.
 Most visitors come to Copenhagen for the activities around the city and the natural beauty during these months.
 Also, the spring months attract visitors to Prague because of the activities around the city and the natural beauty.

 Copenhagen is cooler than Prague in the spring.
-The temperature in Copenhagen is usually 7°C (45°F) in April, and Prague stays around 10°C (49°F).
+The daily temperature in Copenhagen averages around 7°C (45°F) in April, and Prague fluctuates around 10°C (49°F).

 In April, Copenhagen usually receives less rain than Prague.
 Copenhagen gets 42 mm (1.7 in) of rain, while Prague receives 51 mm (2 in) of rain each month for the spring.